 Cattle have been a vital part of the spiritual, economical, and social lives of the Celts since well before the Roman occupation of Britain.
 They were loved, respected, traded, and depended on.
 The Celtic mythological cycle runs rife with stories of cattle raids, and some believed that the wild white cattle that once roamed the northern forests of Britain were descended from an early group of European wild ox called Aurochs.
 Their size and white color made them prized as sacrificial animals.
 When cattle were sacrificed it was done with great honor, ceremony, and care.
 Signe writes about Cadzow's historic white cattle herd in The Lost Queen, and the descendants of that 6th century herd can still be visited at Chatelherault Country Park in Scotland today.

-Silver Hawk Studio's necklaces are carved from repurposed bison bone.
+Silver Hawk Studio's necklaces are hand-carved from repurposed bison bone.
 Being that the bison and the domestic cow belong to the same family (Bovidae), they are genetically similar.
 The Silver Hawk family uses bison in honor of their Native American ancestry.
 The bone is sourced from local ranchers in Colorado who make their living by supplying America's bison industry with meat.
 The bone would be rendered into feed if not collected and repurposed by Rebekah and her daughter.

 The talismans are smudged with sage upon completion.